foobert/gc-siphon/README.md

 3. Download log information via Groundspeak API
 4. Parse/normalize data

-No API is currently exposed, you'll need direct database access.
+No API is exposed, you'll need direct database access.
-See graphql for an expirmental take on that.

-There is no async job queue or anything.
-The script is meant to be run via cron once a day or so and will look for stale/outdated information to update.
-The geocache download is limited per 24hrs and can be safely run multiple times.
+This script is meant to be run via cron once a day or so and will look for stale/outdated information to update.
+The geocache download count is limited per 24hrs.

 To access Groundspeak API information, you need to have your login credentials in `GC_USERNAME`, `GC_PASSWORD`, and `GC_CONSUMER_KEY`.